ist-dsi/wp-jquery-ui-slider-captcha/readme.txt

 	),
 );`

+= How do I change the appearence of the comment form Slider Captcha? = If you want to change the appearance of your default CAPTCHA, at the moment you need to, either edit the .css (.scss provided), or to edit the slider_captcha.php's default values.

+In the upcoming versions, a Settings panel will be added to allow easy costumization of the CAPTCHA.

 == Screenshots ==

 1. The default slider on the WordPress Twenty Fourteen theme.

 == Changelog ==

+= 0.5.1 =
+* jQuery Slider Captcha version updated with bugfix in HTML5 form validations

 = 0.5 =
 * Initial release.